Menu Top

 A triangle ABC satisfying the given conditions.

-Construction:
+Steps of Construction:

-2. At point B, construct an angle $\angle$CBP = $45^\circ$ using a compass and ruler.
-(Construct $90^\circ$ and then bisect it).
+2. At point B, construct an angle $\angle XBC = 45^\circ$.

 7. Join AC.

-Then $\triangle$ABC is the required triangle.
+Then $\triangle ABC$ is the required triangle.

 Justification:

-By construction, BD = 3.5 cm.
+By construction, we made DB = 3.5 cm.

-AB - AC = 3.5 cm
+Therefore, AB - AC = 3.5 cm.

 Question 3.
 Construct a triangle PQR in which QR = 6cm, ∠Q = 60° and PR – PQ = 2cm.